open-policy-agent/opa/docs/docs/index.md

 <RunSnippet id="public_network_set.rego" files="#input.json" command="data.example"/>

-In the example above `public_network contains net.id if` is the rule head and `some net in input.networks; net.public` is the rule body.
-You can query for the entire set of values just like any other value.
 Using the `in` keyword we can use this list to test if some other value is in the set defined by `public_network`:

 ```rego
 package example